rust-lang/rust-analyzer/README.md

 #### 2.IDE functionalities
-Rust-analyzer scans the project root and all files that are reachable from the root.
-If the file you are working on is not reachable from the project root, most of the IDE functionalities like "goto definition" will not work.
-For example, if you open the `verus` repository and open up one of the examples, these functionalities might not work.

 You can find more documents for IDE functionalities on the following links.
 - [Go to Definition](https://rust-analyzer.github.io/manual.html#go-to-definition)
 - [Go to Type Declaration](https://rust-analyzer.github.io/manual.html#go-to-type-definition)